-The Company has exposure to credit risk on premiums due from third party partners.
+The Company has exposure to credit risk on premiums due from third party partners and losses recoverable from reinsurance partners.
 This risk is spread across a number of different third parties.
 Any third party who holds money on behalf of the Company is evaluated for their financial security prior to holding Company money, credit terms are strictly monitored and debts pursued where overdue.
+For reinsurance partners, programs may be operated on a funds withheld basis to counter credit risk, and where appropriate there may be further security in the form of a letter or credit.
 As a result, the Company does not consider itself to be exposed to any significant risk concentration on amounts owed.

-The intra-company Quota Share reinsurance agreement presents a potential for concentration risk.
+The intercompany Quota Share reinsurance agreement presents a potential for concentration risk.
 The Company manages this potential risk through a funds withheld arrangement, and contractual requirements for minimum notice of cancellation periods to be observed.